-Often the committee is made up of volunteers from the student body as well as teachers and other interested members of the community.
-In some cases schools will go through a full election process with manifestos, election speeches, canvassing, election posters and ballots in order to fill the various positions on the committee!
+In some cases, schools will go through a full election process with manifestos, election speeches, canvassing, election posters and ballots to fill the various positions on the committee!

-Regular meetings, at least twice per term, should be organised to discuss environmental action for the school.
-Minutes should be recorded showing the results of group discussion and action to be taken.
+- organise regular meetings, at least twice per term, to discuss environmental action for the school;

-TOP TIP to get things started on the right track - invite your local council Environmental Education Officer or Recycling Officer where possible to one of your meetings to give advice and help to get your Eco-Schools programme underway successfully.
+TOP TIP: To get things started on the right track - invite your local council Environmental Education Officer or Recycling Officer to one of your meetings to offer support and advice

 Find out who to contact in your area.